 Regulations establish standards and guidelines that healthcare providers must adhere to, covering areas such as patient care, medication safety, infection control, and medical equipment standards.
 By enforcing these regulations, governments and regulatory bodies aim to prevent medical errors, improve patient outcomes, and maintain trust in the healthcare system.

-Healthcare regulations also serve to safeguard the rights and interests of patients, including privacy and confidentiality.
+Healthcare regulations and standards also serve to safeguard the rights and interests of patients, including privacy and confidentiality.
 These regulations grant individuals control over their health information, regulate the sharing and disclosure of sensitive data, and empower patients to make informed decisions about their healthcare.

 Additionally, healthcare regulations address issues of accessibility and affordability, aiming to ensure healthcare services are available to all individuals, regardless of their socioeconomic status or insurance coverage.
 By promoting equity and fairness in healthcare delivery, regulations prevent discrimination, ensure equal access to care, and reduce health disparities.